-The noise monitoring system logs, per correlated aircraft event, the duration and measures the noise level of the event, which is later converted to $L{Aeq, 1h}$ .
+For all correlated aircraft event the duration and measures the noise level of the event are loged by the noise monitoring system and converted to $L{Aeq, 1h}$ .
 This is the sound level, in decibels, equivalent to the total A-weighted sound energy of one hour.
 Average noise levels, for a reference duration, are derived from $L{Aeq, 1h}$ .
 The four noise levels are used in this report are: